What is the penalty for violating state or federal firearm laws?

 In addition, under federal law, anyone who owns, has or buys a gun in violation of the federal firearm laws can be punished by a fine, jail time for up to 10 years, or both.3

 3 18 USC § 924(a)(2)

 I do not have a restraining order against the abuser and s/he has not been convicted of a crime.
 Can s/he have a gun?

-It depends.
-There are other reasons (aside from a conviction of a crime and aside from having a restraining order issued against someone) why it would be illegal for a person to have a gun in New Jersey.
+There are other reasons aside from a criminal conviction and aside from having a restraining order issued against someone why it would be illegal for a person to have a gun in New Jersey.

 New Jersey state law says that a person cannot get a “handgun purchase permit” or a “firearms purchaser identification card” if:

 - the issuance would not be in the interest of the public health, safety or welfare; or

 - if any of the following are true - if s/he:

 - s/he had a gun that was taken away due to a prior order and not returned;